apache/drill/_docs/data-sources/003-parquet-ref.md

     user_info, marketing_info, trans_info
     FROM dfs.`/Users/drilluser/sample.json`);

-The CTAS query did not specify a file name extension, so Drill used the default parquet file name extension.
-The output is a Parquet file:
+The CTAS query does not specify a file name extension for the output.
+Drill creates a parquet file by default, as indicated by the file name in the output:

     +------------+---------------------------+
     |  Fragment  | Number of records written |